 - Hold this position for about 5 to 10 minutes.

-Being inactive can increase swelling in your feet.
-Make a concerted effort to move around as much as possible throughout the day.
-Exercise isn’t only helpful for weight management and improving blood sugar, it can also promote blood circulation and reduce swelling that results from inactivity, the NHS says.
+Exercise isn’t only helpful for weight management and improving blood sugar; it can also promote blood circulation and reduce swelling that results from inactivity, the NHS says.

-When your blood sugar is in target range, you’re less likely to have damage to your blood vessels, which can lead to poor circulation and swelling.
+When your blood sugar is in the target range, you’re less likely to have damage to your blood vessels that can lead to poor circulation and swelling.

-Before increasing your fluid intake, check with your doctor first to determine if this is right for you.
-Sometimes, if edema is due to heart problems or liver problems, your doctor may advise you to restrict your fluid intake.
+Before increasing your fluid intake, check with your doctor to determine if this is right for you.
+Sometimes, if edema is due to heart or liver concerns, your doctor may advise you to restrict your fluid intake.

 - garlic powder

 Sitting for long periods can also increase swelling.
-Make a point to get up at least once every hour and take a short three- to five-minute walk to promote blood circulation.
-It might be helpful to wear an activity monitor that reminds you to move every hour.
+Make a point to get up at least once every hour and take a short 3- to 5-minute walk to promote blood circulation.

 Magnesium is a nutrient that helps regulate nerve function and blood sugar levels.
 Fluid retention or swelling can be a sign of a magnesium deficiency.